Bed Beg Infestations Information:

-Bed bug infestation has become a serious problem throughout the state of Maryland.
-This is especially true for the residents of Baltimore, due to the city’s high concentration of apartment buildings and other multi-unit structures.
+Bed bug infestation is a serious problem in Maryland, and especially for the residents of Baltimore, due to the city’s high concentration of apartment buildings and other multi-unit structures.
 While infestations can affect all types of residential dwellings, apartments are exceptionally vulnerable because bed bugs can rapidly spread between units and tenants, breeding and multiplying as the population expands throughout the property.

 Bed bugs can cause infection, spread diseases like Hepatitis B, and trigger serious or even life-threatening allergic reactions resulting in anaphylactic shock.
 In addition to the many medical problems caused by bed bug bites and infestations, other negative effects can include costly property damage and replacement, lasting emotional distress, and time missed from work and/or school while the victim is in recovery.

 This is a major health concern.
 Bites often result in scarring, infections, and allergic reactions, to say nothing of property damage and emotional trauma.
 Tenants of Baltimore apartments, including Section 8, or HUD properties, and other types of rental properties, are often stuck for weeks or months in an infested apartment while pest control treatments are delayed.
 Oftentimes landlords refuse to provide treatment, or tell their tenants that renters are responsible for handling extermination.
 However, Baltimore City has addressed responsibility for bed bug extermination in its local laws.

 If you or a family member has been exposed to bed bugs, you should know your rights and responsibilities.
 This informal guide to Baltimore’s building code can help point you in the right direction, but you should also consider consulting with an experienced apartment bed bug lawyer, such as the attorneys of Whitney, LLP.
 We have the top Parkville Bed Bug Attorney on staff and we will protect your legal rights as a tenant, and can fight for compensation for any injuries or financial losses you experienced due to an infestation.
 To set up a free, completely confidential case evaluation, call our law offices right away at (410) 583-8000.

 My Apartment Has Bed Bugs, Is My Landlord Responsible for Treatment?